datacarpentry/semester-biology/materials/iteration-without-loops-R.md

 #### One result per group

-* Custom summarizing functions also work with `dplyr`
+* We can also combine functions with `group_by` and `summarize` to repeat a calculation for each group
-* Need to take a vector as input and return a single value as output
+* These functions need to take a vector as input and return a single value as output
+* So, let's write a function that calculates the biomass (the sum of the individual masses) for each plant type

 ```r
 get_biomass <- function(volumes){